spbisc97/sapienza_ml21_deic/datasets/isic2018/README.md

 The provided splits transform the seven-class classification problem into a two-class classification problem having limited data.
 More precisely, classes `MEL` and `BCC` are considered anomalous and the rest normal.
 The total number of training samples is 1000, roughly 1 order of magnitude smaller than the original size.
 We down-sampled original classes according to the original training distribution.
-Split `trainval2.txt` contains 16% of mislabeled normal samples that are actually abnormal to simulate a noisy labeling scenario.
+Split `trainval2.txt` contains 134 images of mislabeled normal samples that are actually abnormal to simulate a noisy labeling scenario.
+The number of mislabeled anomalous images corresponds to 16% of the numerosity of the normal training sample since anomalies were found to be 16% of the original training distribution.

 |   Split    | Total Images | Anomalous Images |